denzioed/alias-tts/README.md

 Entering DES as text in the program, would cause the program to read it as "descend and maintain"

+All short forms are saved as audio in the audio folder to reduce generation times.

-Feel free to create your own alias.json, just replace the file provided with your own file named alias.json with your short forms.
+Feel free to create your own alias.json, just replace the file provided with your own file named alias.json with your short forms, you can also just edit the existing alias.json.

+The program does not automatically detect when alias.json is changed, just when a new short form is added.
+To regenerate audio for a short form you should delete the existing audio file in the audio folder to prompt the program to regenerate it according to alias.json.

 The default alias.json is for some goofy roblox atc server hence the terms in it.